IT and OT, Friends or Foes in the Industrial Internet of Things?

 As interest in the Industrial Internet of Things (IIoT) gains greater traction across industries, engineers are realizing that it’s very possible—and not all that complicated—to monitor production parameters and detect deviation from required quality standards, predict future events and trends, continuously optimize quality, and reduce overall production time.
 This ability to control every step in the product lifecycle will enable new business opportunities and significantly change the concept of manufacturing through instant access to real-time process information and feedback.

 To achieve this, however, companies’ information technology (IT) and operational technology (OT) departments will need to change how they work together.
-To adapt, OT will need to improve skills in the areas of , teamwork and communication.
+To adapt, OT will need to improve skills in the areas of security, teamwork and communication.
 In this interesting article, “IT and OT Must Adapt for the IoT – 13 Experts Share How” we can read how OT will need to improve skills in the areas of security, teamwork and communication.

 Business Drivers for IT/OT convergence